PsCustomObject/PsCustomObject.github.io/_posts/2020-08-11-PowerShell-Get-Users-Manager.md

     teaser: "/assets/images/AD_Logo.png"
 ---

-In my post [PowerShell - Get users reporting to manager](https://pscustomobject.github.io/powershell/howto/identity%20management/Active-Directory-Get-Report-Chain/) I have described the different approaches we can use to get a list of users reporting, directly or inderectly, to a specific manager.
+In my post [PowerShell - Get users reporting to manager](https://pscustomobject.github.io/powershell/howto/identity%20management/Active-Directory-Get-Report-Chain/) I have described the different approaches we can use to get a list of users reporting, directly or indirectly, to a specific manager.

-In the post I have explained how we can use *LDAP Filter* and *OID* **1.2.840.113556.1.4.1941** to get results in a lighning fast manner.
+In the post I have explained how we can use *LDAP Filter* and *OID* **1.2.840.113556.1.4.1941** to get results in a lightning fast manner.

 As I find myself doing this rather frequently I have written a small function named **Get-ReportChain** which abstract from the various filters and provides a simple interface to get full direct/indirect reports for a manager.